For showtimes, click here.

 3. The title sequence was a bother.

-Dickinson was under contract to Warner Brother only because Director Howard Hawks had sold her contract to them after Rio Bravo.
+Dickinson was under contract to Warner Brothers only because Director Howard Hawks had sold her contract to them after Rio Bravo.
 While Dean Martin sang her praises, it was another actor who helped her land the role.
 Dickinson said, “Frank told me that it was Sammy’s idea.”
 Frank Sinatra said of Dickinson, “How wonderful it is to meet a lady who’s a gentlemen.”